Professor Daniel Murphy

 better agricultural futures

-Professor Daniel Murphy is the Head of the UWA School of Agriculture and Environment.
-His research focuses on how the diversity and functions of soil organisms are impacted by land management practices and climate, paying particular attention to nutrient cycling and greenhouse gas emissions.
+Professor Daniel Murphy's research focuses on how the diversity and functions of soil organisms are impacted by land management practices and climate, paying particular attention to nutrient cycling and greenhouse gas emissions.

 Growing up in rural Australia, Professor Murphy connected to agriculture and the land from a young age.
 His early research years were spent at Rothamsted Research in the United Kingdom, where he worked on the oldest agricultural trial in the world.
 The trial, established in 1843, includes management treatments to build soil organic carbon and alter nutrient levels, and has been replicated across agricultural regions in China where Professor Murphy holds High-End Foreign Experts status.